pleabargain/EnglishHelpsYourCareer/sourceoftruth.md

 ---

 ## resign resigned (d) (reg)
-* I should have resigned from this job a long time ago.
+* I should have [resigned,quit] from this job a long time ago.

 ## resist resisted (id) (reg)
 * They have resisted change.